oceatt/oceattworkspace/README.md

 		git push -u origin master

-4. Now Create a new ci project in mini shift
+4. Now Create a new ci project in mini shift.
+Or if already a CI Project is present, we can reuse the same.

 		oc login 192.168.99.100:8443 -u developer -p developer oc new-project <ciProjectName>